Laura Thorp

 Implications

 - Yes, first I will continue to begin my courses with a more deliberate explanation about why we use formative assessments and what the potential benefits can be based on the literature.
 Also, I implemented the use of exam wrappers in my classes and will continue this practice next fall and beyond.
 These have allowed me to gain insight not only into student opinions about formative assessment and how students utilize formative assessments, but also to gain information about student study strategies.
 Finally, I introduced the concept of growth mindset with my students at the start of the spring semester and collected data about student growth mindset throughout the semester.
-I plan to do this again and to continue to investigate growth mindset in my students as it relates to the anatomy lab, hopefully next fall.
+I developed a study and sought IRB approval in the summer of 2025 to continue to investigate student mindset in my students as it relates to the anatomy lab.

 References